enygf3/enygf3/README.md

 Bought a course on Udemy, watched videos on YouTube and readed articles on Habr.
 Now I'm studying at BSTU(Belarussian State Technological University), IT faculty, Software Engineering(in web) on paid base

-🔬I have an experience with jQuery, AJAX, SASS, Figma, Photoshop, Avocode, Zeplin, Fetch, async/await, Redux, Router-DOM, Redux-thunk.
+🔬I have an experience with jQuery, AJAX, SASS, Figma, Photoshop, Avocode, Zeplin, Fetch, async/await, Redux, Router-DOM, Redux-thunk, Git.

 🤖Tried different languages like Python, Ruby on Rails, PHP, C++, C#, Assembler, Swift, Java.